Edward A. Burton, MD, DPhil, FRCP

 • BSc, University of Birmingham (UK), Physiology

-Research: Research on the molecular mechanisms underlying Parkinson's disease and progressive supranuclear palsy; the development of new treatments
+Research: Molecular mechanisms underlying Parkinson's disease and progressive supranuclear palsy; development of new treatments for these diseases

 Board Certifications